 We have a student-run community web page, which gives further information on the subject of Education For Sustainability and our team.

-For a successful application, you need Honour's degree minimum of 2:2 award from the UK, EU or International University (Bachelor degree equivalent to UK Second Class Honours Lower Division) or equivalent professional qualification/experience.
+For a successful application, you need an Honours degree minimum of 2:2 award from a UK, EU or International University (Bachelor degree equivalent to UK Second Class Honours Lower Division) or equivalent professional qualification/experience.

 We welcome equivalent qualifications from around the world.
 English language qualifications for international students: IELTS score of 6.5 or equivalent.

 Although our programme is primarily designed for educators and communicators striving for a sustainable world, we welcome anyone from any other background provided they are committed to becoming an agent for change for sustainability in their professional, social or cultural context.
 We welcome students from all parts of the world and view this rich diversity as an asset to the emerging field of EfS as well as to our programme.